Maserati: The Maserati and Alfa Romeo Group under FIAT Group

+On May 6, 2014, Maserati confirmed production of the Maserati Levante SUV and the Maserati Alfieri.

+However, the Maserati Alfieri concept, which received great critical and commercial success, never came to production.
+This model was supposed to replace the Maserati GranTurismo, but this production change was cancelled due to the success of the GranTurismo, which underwent improvements and updates until 2019.

 Along with their expansion, Maserati started their re-entrance into the high-performance car field, in order to compete with brands such as Mercedes-AMG, BMW M, Porsche, Jaguar, and in certain cases, Ferrari.
 This was done by introducing Maserati models that have high power output engines, higher performance components, and better handling.
 The top-of-the-line variants of the Quattroporte VI, Ghibli, and Levante have 570 PS V8 engines with all-wheel drive, in order to better compete with their rival offerings.

 Maserati sales in 2013 was 15,400 units, which is up from just over 6,000 units worldwide in 2012 (2013 included the release of the new Quattroporte and Ghibli towards the end of the year, and thus the first year to fully represent the sales inclusive of these models is 2014).
 In May, 2014, Maserati sold a company record of over 3,000 cars worldwide, causing them to increase production of the Ghibli and Quattroporte.
 For that same month in the United States, Maserati sold 1,114 vehicles, which is up 406.19% over the same month in the previous year in the United States.
 Maserati's best month of sales in the United States was September 2014, with 1,318 units sold.
 The month in 2014 where the increase on sales for the same month of the previous year was the highest was May, with a volume increase of 406.19%.
 The sales target for 2018 was 75,000 units worldwide.

 2014 marked a historic record of 13,411 total units sold in North America for the year, a 169% increase versus 2013, boasting the highest-ever overall sales year for Maserati North America, Inc. Worldwide, in 2014 Maserati sold about 36,500 cars, a 136% increase over 2013.
 Harald J. Wester stated that Maserati would not surpass the 70,000 sales per year mark, and that Maserati would maintain its current position in the higher end of the luxury sports car market, rather than expanding downmarket and making vehicles smaller and less expensive than the Ghibli and Levante (such as those similar to the Audi Q5 and Mercedes-Benz C-Class), as other FCA brands, specifically Alfa Romeo, are in those market spaces.